 8am: Coffee at Hawthorne Coffee Roasters

-23 Napier Road, Havelock North
+23 Napier Road, Hastings

-A local favourite and for good reason, Hawthorne are an integral part of the close-knit Havelock North community.
-More than your average regional coffee roaster, they have been serving and roasting coffee since the 1990’s, as well as supplying the rest of the country with their impeccable beans.
+A local favourite and for good reason, Hawthorne is an integral part of the close-knit Havelock North community.
+More than your average regional coffee roaster, they have been serving and roasting coffee since the 1990s, as well as supplying the rest of the country with their impeccable beans.
 Their espresso bar, attached to the front of their roastery, is a stylishly curated space where you can experience the brand first hand.

 9am: Breakfast at Maina